Cellular $E_k$-algebras: Sifted monads and indecomposables

 given by the lax monoidality of $T$ followed with the right $T$-module structure of $F^T$, therefore defines $- \otimes_T -$.
 A similar discussion produces associators and left and right unitors, verifies the triangle and pentagon axioms, and yields a natural transformation $U^T(-) \otimes U^T(-) \Rightarrow U^T(- \otimes_T -)$.

 If in addition $- \otimes -$ preserves sifted colimits, which it always does in cases we will consider by Lemma \ref{lem.cat-sifted}, then by Proposition \ref{prop:extend-by-density} this definition extends to a monoidal structure $\otimes_T$ on $\Alg_T(\sfC)$.
-By construction, the functor $F^T \colon \sfC \to \Alg_T(\sfC)$ has a strong monoidality.
+By construction, the functor $F^T \colon \sfC \to \Alg_T(\sfC)$ has a strong monoidality and its right adjoint $U^T$ a lax monoidality.
 Finally, if the monoidality on $T$ is braided or symmetric, then $\otimes_T$ inherits a braiding or symmetry.